matheusmfeitoza/ReduxFilterExercice/README.md

 # Redux Filter Application

-In this application can you teste filters (Selectos) using React with Redux ToolKit
+In this application can you teste filters (Selectors) using React with Redux ToolKit

 # Installing